By the Shores of Silver Lake

 By the Shores of Silver Lake is an autobiographical children's novel written by Laura Ingalls Wilder and published in 1939, the fifth of nine books in her Little House series.
-It spans just over one year, beginning when she is 12 years old and her family moves from Plum Creek, Minnesota, to what would become De Smet, South Dakota.
+It spans just over one year, beginning when she is 12 years old and her family moves from Plum Creek, Minnesota, just north of the small town of Walnut Grove, to what would become De Smet, South Dakota.

 The novel was a Newbery Honor book in 1940, as were the fourth through eighth books in the series.

 Story

 The novel is based on Laura's late childhood spent near De Smet, South Dakota, beginning in 1879.
-Because her sister, Mary, was recently blinded due to scarlet fever, Pa asks Laura to "be Mary’s eyes" by describing what she sees, and she becomes more patient and mature through this service.
+Because her sister, Mary, had gone blind, Pa asks Laura to "be Mary’s eyes" by describing what she sees, and she becomes more patient and mature through this service.
 The novel also introduces Laura's youngest sister, Grace.

-The story begins in Plum Creek, shortly after the Ingalls have recovered from the scarlet fever which caused Mary to become blind.
+The story begins at Plum Creek, near Walnut Grove, MN, shortly after the Ingalls have recovered from what was, at the time, believed to be scarlet fever which had caused Mary to become blind.
 Aunt Docia comes to visit, and suggests that Pa work as the bookkeeper in Uncle Henry's railroad camp for fifty dollars a month.
-Since Mary is too weak to travel, Pa went ahead with the wagon and team, and the rest of the family followed later by train.
+Since Mary is too weak to travel, Pa goes ahead with the wagon and team, and the rest of the family follow later by train.
 The morning Pa is to leave, their beloved old bulldog, Jack, dies in his sleep, saddening Laura greatly.
 (The dog upon whom he was based was no longer with the Ingalls at that point, but Laura inserted his death here to serve as a transition between her childhood and her adolescence.)

 Several months later, Ma and the children travel to Dakota Territory by train.
 This is their first train trip and they are excited by this mode of transportation, which can cover in a few hours the distance a horse and wagon would travel in a day.
 Pa comes for them in town, and the next day they leave for the railroad camp.
 Laura and her cousin, Lena, play together when they are done with their chores, which range from collecting laundry washed by a neighbor to milking cows; Laura rides a horse for the first time when Lena allows her the use of her pony.
 As winter approaches, the railroad workers demolish the buildings in the camp and return east.
 As the Ingalls have nowhere to stay post-demolition, they plan to return east too, but the surveyors, who had planned to stay for the winter, are called back east and ask them to stay in their house in exchange for keeping watch over their surveying equipment.